Skip to main content

 Visitor Facilities And Travel

-The reserve is accessible from Palermo, just 15 kilometers west of the city center, and from the seaside town of Isola delle Femmine.
-Authorized dive centers in the area offer guided dives within the reserve.
-Boat access to the Monte Gallo coastline departs from various harbors in the Palermo area.
-The reserve management office provides information about access regulations and authorized operators.
+The reserve is accessible from Palermo, approximately 15 kilometres west of the city centre, and from the seaside town of Isola delle Femmine.
+[1] Authorised dive centres in the area offer guided dives within the reserve.
+Boat access to the Monte Gallo coastline departs from various harbours in the Palermo area.
+The reserve management office provides information about access regulations and authorised operators.
 Public transport from Palermo reaches Isola delle Femmine town.
 Beach access at the island requires a short boat transfer during summer months.

 Conservation And Sustainability